-The Fourth Amendment of The U.S. Constitution protects citizens from unlawful searches and seizures at the hands of law enforcement.
+The Fourth Amendment of The U.S. Constitution protects citizens from unlawful police searches and seizures at the hands of law enforcement.

 Below we detail what the law says about situational vehicle searches.

-What if Your Vehicle Is Searched Without a Warrant?
+What If Your Vehicle Is Searched Without a Warrant?

 Courts define probable cause as evidence noticeably present in the area in question.

 For example, if a law enforcement officer was in sight of contraband in plain view or plain smell, such as drugs or a broken taillight, that would be probable cause.
 Another instance of probable cause is if the police caught you in criminal activity, for example, contraband sitting in your passenger seat.
 The easiest way for a cop to search your car is if there is probable cause for them to search your vehicle after a routine traffic stop or minor offense, such as running a red light.